thequietlife/cyber-threat-intelligence/assets/notes.md

 - (ICS) kill chain

 **18 June 2023**
+Looking at CTI analyst job ads to see what skills, tools are used

 Watching Mimi talk about how CTI is done at her work https://youtu.be/JfhpYp--N3c

+so good

 Next: Richards J. Heuer's Psychology of Intelligence Analysis (big book)